-- There is no constraint that the centers of basis functions have to be input points; instead, determining these centers is part of the training process. - Instead of a unique parameter r, every basis function has a parameter $r_j$ , the value of which is obtained during the training process.
+- There is no constraint that the centers of basis functions have to be input points; instead, determining these centers is part of the training process. - Instead of a unique parameter r, every basis function has a parameter r_j, the value of which is obtained during the training process.

-A example of a traditional RBFN with one hidden layer is shown in figure 1.
-Each of n components of the input vector x feeds forward to m basis functions whose outputs are linearly combined with weights $w_j$ into the network output.
+An example of a traditional RBFn with one hidden layer is shown in figure 1.
+Each of n components of the input vector x feeds forward to m basis functions whose outputs are linearly combined with weights w_j into the network output.
+This example could be a linear model of RBFn if the parameters of the basis function H_i , in the hidden layer, do not change during the learning process.
+Instead if they change during the learning process the RFBn is non-linear.
+Also if there is more than one hidden layer of basis functions H_i in the structure of the RBFn the network is a non-linear model.
 There are two stages for the training phase: determining the basis function parameters, and the finding of appropriate weights.